amacgregor/amgr_phx/content/posts/20201101-exploring-headless-commerce.md

 title: "Exploring Headless Commerce",
 category: "Technology",
 tags: ["e-commerce","headless","technology"],
-description: 'Exploring the current state of headless commerce and how to best take advantage' }
+description: "Exploring the current state of headless commerce and how to best take advantage" }
 ---